theSLWayne/titanic_model/README.md

 1. *create_model.py*: Python script that is responisble for transforming the training dataset (using a data transformation pipeline), training the model, saving both pipeline and model as binary files.
 2. *app.py*: Python script which contains the Flask server.
 A basic deployment of the model.
-3. *model.pkl*: Binary file containing the trained model.
+3. *model.pkl*: Binary file containing the trained SVM model.
 4. *pipeline.pkl*: Binary file containing data transformation pipeline

 ## Data Files